mzucker/tf-imfit/README.md

     python ./tf-imfit.py -w images/zz_rect_weights.png images/zz_rect.png \
            -s256 -i params/zz_rect_weighted_256px.txt -p512 -T 0

+It wil create an `out.png` visualization that shows the approximated image as well as the per-pixel error.
 Although you will want a fancy GPU to do the error minimization, visualization/verification like the command above should run in reasonable time on a CPU.